StockRake.com is sale at @SideProjectors

 💡 What is a Swing?

-In trading terms, a swing is simply the natural movement of a stock’s price — from one point to another.
+A “swing” in trading is basically the movement of a stock price from one point to another.
+That’s it.
+Nothing fancy.

-- Upward Swing: When a stock rises from a low to a high.
+• Upward Swing: Price goes from low to high.

-- Downward Swing: When it falls from a high to a low.
+• Downward Swing: Price drops from high to low.

 Also Read: Is Dollar-Cost Averaging Still a Smart Strategy in 2025?